fengdachao/workenglish/episode26-36.md

 * Do you want a fixed or flexible ticket?
 * Would you like a window or aisle seat?
 * Have you got a frequent flyer number?

+##### Language for cliching the deal
+* Thank you for sparing the time to see us.
+* Each lemon comes with satisfaction guarantee.
+I know you wouldn't be disppoited.
+* I would be greatful if you could just sign the contract.
+* Thank you.
+It was a pleasure doing business with you.